-Goldfish, Carassius auratus auratus, are one of if not the most popular aquarium fish ever.
+Goldfish, Carassius auratus auratus, are the most popular aquarium fish ever.
 Most aquarists take their first step into fishkeeping with goldfish.
-Unfortunately most of the time they start with something like a ten-gallon aquarium at best.
+Unfortunately, most of the time they start with something like a ten-gallon aquarium at best.
 Many features make these fish a great choice, but there are certain needs that need to be fulfilled.
 This article will focus on fancy goldfish, the round-bodied varieties.

 Another vital aspect of goldfish care is water quality.
 This is determined by filtration and water change schedule.
 Filtration keeps the water clean between water changes and collects the debris for you, the aquarist, to remove.
 Goldfish are not necessarily dirtier than other fish for their size.
-They are about equal to cichlids weight for weight.
-But lots of filtration is needed for goldfish.
+They are about equal to any other fish weight for weight.
+But there is a lot of weight to them compared to other fish, so lots of filtration is needed for goldfish.
 I prefer AquaClear hang-on-back filters.
 They have great flow, tons of media, you can customize the media, and you can reuse the media over and over.
 It is important to clean any filter at least monthly.
 Many people wait until the flow is reduced, and some filters claim they can go months without cleaning, but the debris in the filter will breakdown into ammonia and eventually nitrate, as it rots.
 This greatly reduces water quality.

 In general, whatever a filter claims it can handle should be cut in half.
 This should be considered the absolute minimum for goldfish.
 The more filtration there is on the aquarium, the better.
 There is no such thing as too much filtration.
 There can be too much flow.
 Even in heavily filtered aquariums the aquascaping usually reduces flow, creating areas of higher and lower flow.
 Most goldfish can deal with moderate flow rates, especially when offered lower flow resting areas.
 There are some breeds and individuals less tolerant of higher flow, so when there is evidence of stress due to too much water flow, the appropriate changes to the aquarium’s setup and filtration should be made.

 Water changes are the most important aspect of water quality.
 Weekly water changes are the best way to keep water quality up.
 The minimum water change schedule is determined by the nitrate concentration, which should be maintained at no more than 20ppm, the lower the better.
-This usually ends up being somewhere in the range of 25-50% per weekly water change.
+Although some aquariums may be able to get by with smaller water changes, I would consider 50% weekly water changes to be the standard minimum for fancy goldfish.
 Nitrate can reduce growth and stress the fish.
 There are other chemicals in the water that can have the same affect like growth inhibiting hormones and dissolved organic compounds.
-In general if the nitrate concentration is within a safe range, the other possibly problematic chemicals will be too.
+In general, if the nitrate concentration is within a safe range, the other possibly problematic chemicals will be too.
 Please also read the Water Changes Article.